semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 Rule of thumb:
 > If the target code is always indented, use indentation in the pattern.

-In the following example we want to match the `system` sections containing a `name` field.
+In the following example, we want to match the `system` sections containing a `name` field:
 ```
 # match here
 [system]